 - 1 teaspoon kosher salt

 - 1 tablespoon sugar

 - 3 tablespoons tapioca

 - Turn the Instant Pot on to the SAUTE function and adjust to the highest heat setting.
 When the pot is heated (it will say HOT), add the olive oil and the stew meat.
 Cook the meat until it is nicely browned.
-(Note: this will take about 20 minutes.
+Press CANCEL to turn the Instant Pot off.Note: this step will take about 20 minutes.
 At first, the meat will release some liquid, and it will seem as though it's not going to brown.
-However, as it continues to cook, the liquid will evaporate away, and the meal will then brown nicely).
-This step is optional (but recommended for added flavor).
+However, as it continues to cook, the liquid will evaporate away, and the meat will then brown nicely.
+This browning step is optional but recommended for added flavor.
 If you'd rather not brown the meat, just add it to the pot first (you can omit the oil), and then proceed with the recipe.

 - Add the onions, carrots, celery, tomato sauce, beef stock or broth, salt, and sugar.
-Stir to combine.
-At this point, be sure to scrape up any browned bits off the bottom of the pot from the browning step.
-This will ensure that you don't get a burn notice on the Instant Pot.
+Stir to combine and scrape up any browned bits off the bottom of the pot from the browning step (this will ensure that you don't get a burn notice on the Instant Pot).

 - Sprinkle the tapioca on top.
 Do not stir the tapioca in.

 - Place the lid on the Instant Pot, lock it in place, and set the steam release value to SEALING.
 Depending on the model Instant Pot you have, use the STEW/MEAT button, the MANUAL button, or the PRESSURE COOK button and set the time to 35 minutes at high pressure.
 (Note: It will take about 10 minutes for the Instant Pot to come to pressure).

 - Once the cooking has finished, turn off the Instant Pot and allow the pressure to release naturally for 10 minutes.